wbolster/nothing-to-say/README.rst

 * microphone icon in the top bar, only visible when recording is active
 * one-click mute/unmute using the icon
 * keyboard shortcut to mute/unmute, with push-to-talk
-* osd notifications for microphone events
+* osd and sound notifications for microphone events
 * install from https://extensions.gnome.org/extension/1113/nothing-to-say/

 like it? you can `buy me a coffee <https://www.buymeacoffee.com/wbolster>`_! ☕🙏